-8 Certification
+8 Conclusion

-8.1 The governance framework has been in place at Warwick District Council for the year ended 31 March 2022 and up to the date of approval of the annual statement of accounts.
+- The governance framework described in this document has been in place at Warwick District Council for the year ended 31 March 2022 and up to the date of approval of the annual statement of accounts. - We confirm our commitment to implementation of actions to address the governance issues identified in this Statement (and summarised in Section 7, above).

 Signed:

-Councillor Andrew Day Leader of the Council
+Councillor Ian Davison Christopher Elliott

-Christopher Elliott Chief Executive
+Leader of the Council Chief Executive